Gexos/gexos.github.io/_posts/2017-11-16-maya-2018-file-size-bug.md

 ```

-You can register this function as a Maya script job:
+You can register this function as a Maya script job which gets triggered after the scene is saved:

 ```python
 cmds.scriptJob(event=['SceneSaved', 'check_2gb_bug()'])
 ```

 If you now save a binary scene file, you should see the file size (in bytes) printed in the script editor.
-This will happen each time you save, as an indication that this function is running on each "binary save".
+This will happen each time you save (as `*.mb`), as an indication that this function is running on each "binary save".
 If you would exceed (or get close) to the problematic file size, you'll get a blocking dialog window appear in Maya.

 If you add both the function and the scriptJob command to e.g. your [userSetup.py](http://help.autodesk.com/view/MAYAUL/2018/ENU/?guid=GUID-C0F27A50-3DD6-454C-A4D1-9E3C44B3C990), you should have this script job active each time you start Maya, without having to re-enter the code above.